llord1/llord1.github.io/07c-PoliceSurvey.md

 No

 *7b.
-If 'yes', please indicate the language they used; please select all that apply.*
+If 'yes', please indicate the language you encountered; please select all that apply.*

 English